What You Need to Know About the Clinical Volunteer Program

 The rabies vaccination series can be completed through the University of Illinois Mckinley Health Services.
 Additional information can be found at: http://www.mckinley.illinois.edu/general/charges_for_vaccines.htm.

 We understand that some students may have financial constraints, so we will allow students to submit all other application materials first, receive conditional approval, and then begin their rabies series.
 Our deadlines provide applicants enough time to complete all requirements before the beginning of each semester.

-Must submit two letters of recommendation
+Must submit a letter of recommendation